 |Plan||Customized Microsoft Lists or SharePoint library form (using non-premium connectors)||Customized Microsoft Lists or SharePoint library (using premium connectors)||Canvas app (using non-premium connectors)||Canvas app (using premium connectors)||Model-driven app|

 |Power Apps per app plan||✓||✓||✓||✓||✓|

 For more information about pricing and the capabilities of various plans, go to Microsoft Power Apps and Power Automate Licensing Guide.

 In Power Apps Mobile, how does a guest see apps for their home tenant?

-Any user who has used their mobile device to access a canvas app that was published in an Azure AD tenant that isn't their home tenant, must sign out of Power Apps and sign back in to Power Apps Mobile.
+Any user who has used their mobile device to access a canvas app that was published in an Azure AD tenant that isn't their home tenant, can switch to a different directory.

 In Power Apps Mobile, how does a guest see apps in the guest tenant?

 The guest user opens the email they received when an app in the guest tenant was shared, and selects Open the app.
 This applies to both Azure AD and Microsoft account users.
 You can also create a deep link.
 For more information, see Use deep links with Power Apps mobile.